 Retired.
 A Licensee who has chosen “Retired” status shall be exempt from the professional development hours required.
 In the event such a person elects to return to active practice of professional engineering or professional land surveying, professional development hours must be earned before returning to active practice.
 Thirty (30) PDH's must be earned for an exempted period less than four (4) years prior to the reinstatement request date.
 The thirty (30) PDH's earned must be earned within the previous two (2) years of the reinstatement request date.
 Sixty (60) PDH's must be earned for exempted periods of four (4) years or more prior to the reinstatement request date.
 The sixty (60) PDH's must be earned within the previous four (4) years of the reinstatement request date.
 All PDH's earned must comply with the requirements of this chapter.
 (3-25-16)

 Expired License.
 A Licensee who has chosen to allow his license to expire shall be exempt from the professional development hours required.
-In the event such a person elects to reinstate the license, professional development hours must be earned and documented before reinstating the license.
-The requirements for PDH’s are the same as shown for retired licensees in Subsection 009.04.
+In the event such a person elects to renew the license, professional development hours must be earned and documented before renewing the license.
+The requirements for PDH’s are the same as shown for retired licensees in Subsection 009.04 for delayed renewals more than three (3) months.
 (3-25-16)

 COMITY/OUT-OF-JURISDICTION RESIDENTS.